 In March 2022, we entered into an amendment to our existing lease agreement to rent approximately 4,900 square feet of additional space with a related party.
-The anticipated delivery date of the space is in the third quarter of 2022.
-The term of the lease will coincide with our existing lease.
+The delivery date of the space was June 16, 2022, and the lease amendment commenced at that time.
+The term of the lease coincides with our existing lease.
 Annual rent payments for the additional space will be approximately \$0.1 million, subject to annual increases of 3%, plus our share of operating expenses and taxes.